Ev-Kirche-im-Rheinland/guideline-tls/README.md

 Version: 0.1

 ### our goals
-- Organization-wide implementation of the standard
+- Organization-wide implementation of a tls minimum standards
 - Limitation to the most important points and comprehensible instructions for action
-- Publicly usable control options
 - Public websites (e.g., www.ekir.de) should show an A+ SSL status.

 ## tls minimum standards